sagemath/trac_to_gh/Issue 692.md

 # Issue 692: add form capabilities to sage notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/692

 Original creator: was